 There are a few types of company that an individual can establish in Switzerland

-This stands for stock corporation and a minimum of one shareholder is required for this company to be established with a starting capital of CHF100,000.
-As in a GmbHe, the liability of the shareholders also has its limitations according to the contribution of the shareholders to the capital.
-The manager is approved in the same way as in a GmbH, by getting together the board of managers and shareholders.
+This stands for stock corporation, and at least one shareholder is required for this company to be established with a starting capital of CHF100,000.
+As in a GmbH, the liability of the shareholders is also limited according to the contribution of the shareholders to the capital.
+The manager is approved in the same way as in a GmbH, by the board of managers and shareholders.
 It has to be considered that the managers ought to be Swiss residents.
-In the case of a stock corporation company, bearer shares are allowed, if the share capital is fully paid off.
+In the case of a stock corporation company, bearer shares are allowed, if the share capital is fully paid up.
 Another similarity with a GmbH foundation is that the disclosure of the beneficial owner is not necessary.
 However, unlike a GmbH, the government register of shareholders is not required , while it is obligatory in the case of a limited liability company.

 - Unlimited liability company

-One more option for those willing to establish a company in Switzerland is sole proprietorship.
+Another option for those willing to establish a company in Switzerland is sole proprietorship.
 The founder of this type of company will be fully liable for the obligations of the company.
 There is no need to register with the Trade Register until the annual turnover count is over CHF100,000.
-To form such a company, a minimum of two members with the same economic purpose, united under the same name, are required.
-The members do not have to submit a minimum share capital, however, the members will have an unlimited liability for the entity's debts.
+To form such a company, at least two members with the same economic purpose, united under the same name, are required.
+The members do not have to contribute a minimum share capital.
+However, they will have unlimited liability for the entity's debts.